kjirou/react-flip-book/README.md

 # react-late-arrival

-A React Component for making transitions to the current state
+A React component for making transitions to the real state

 ## Installation